GoekeLab/sg-nex-data/docs/SG-NEx_blow5_conversion_tutorial.md

 ```

 If successful, a merged BLOW5 file called reads.blow5 will be created along with its index reads.blow5.idx.
 You can rename these files to what you want.

+There are a few samples where some of the original FAST5 files are corrupted where the above mentioned method will fail.
+Converting such samples need some manual FAST5 file curation which is too advanced to discussed here.

 ## **Reference**